 What's more, they both provide a SmartDNS service as part of their plan, which means that if you do happen to stumble on a geo-restricted website or service that is proving hard to get, you will have plenty of options for unblocking that content.

 Because of licensing restrictions, Netflix cannot show all of its content in every regional catalog.
-That is why we have created StreamCatcher – a tool that lets you see what content is available on international Netflix catalogs around the world.

 Unfortunately, Netflix exerts a lot of effort blocking IP addresses known to belong to VPNs.
 The good news is that both ExpressVPN and Surfshark make it part of their mission to unblock not just Netflix US (which has the largest catalog) but a wide selection of Netflix catalogs from around the world.

 Surfshark provides access to 15 Netflix catalogs in total, which is extremely impressive compared to most other services.
 This includes access to Netflix US, UK, Japan, Canada, and Australia.

 Unfortunately for Surfshark, despite being one of the best VPNs for Netflix in the world, ExpressVPN is still the best.
 It provides access to a whopping 24 different Netflix catalogs, which means you will be able to unblock loads of extra content.

 Torrenting can get you in trouble in most places around the world if you choose to download movies, TV shows, music, books, or software that is copyright protected.
 That is why so many people use a VPN for privacy when they download from the Pirate Bay and other well-known torrent sites.
 So, are these providers suitable for torrenting?

 The first thing to note is that both of these providers allow torrenting.
 They also have servers located worldwide on which they permit P2P connections.